RobertoGitHb/Unveiling-Insights-from-Loan-Data/README.md

 Please see below illustration
 ![Data set Loan Project Power BI](https://github.com/user-attachments/assets/eec316b9-5c94-45ec-bc42-586a9044fc8d)

-#Findings
+# Findings

 Our analysis has revealed several critical insights into the factors influencing loan defaults and requests:

-## Age and Default Risk: Younger borrowers exhibit a higher risk of defaulting on loans, indicating a negative correlation between age and default rates.
+## Age and Default Risk:
+Younger borrowers exhibit a higher risk of defaulting on loans, indicating a negative correlation between age and default rates.
-## Income and Loan Requests: Individuals with lower income levels are more likely to request loans, suggesting financial need drives loan applications among this demographic.
+## Income and Loan Requests:
+Individuals with lower income levels are more likely to request loans, suggesting financial need drives loan applications among this demographic.
-## Loan Intent and Interest Rates: Loans intended for home improvement carry the highest interest rates among all categories.
+## Loan Intent and Interest Rates:
+Loans intended for home improvement carry the highest interest rates among all categories.
-## Employment Duration and Repayment: A longer employment duration correlates positively with higher loan repayment rates, highlighting job stability as a key factor in creditworthiness.
+## Employment Duration and Repayment:
+A longer employment duration correlates positively with higher loan repayment rates, highlighting job stability as a key factor in creditworthiness.
-## Age and Interest Rates: There appears to be no significant correlation between a borrower's age and the interest rates they receive.
+## Age and Interest Rates:
+There appears to be no significant correlation between a borrower's age and the interest rates they receive.
-## Risky Loan Intents: Loans taken out for medical reasons and debt consolidation are associated with higher default risks, marking them as the riskiest loan intents.
+## Risky Loan Intents:
+Loans taken out for medical reasons and debt consolidation are associated with higher default risks, marking them as the riskiest loan intents.

-These insights provide a foundation for refining our loan approval processes, tailoring interest rates, and implementing targeted risk mitigation strategies.
+These insights provide a foundation for refining loan approval processes, tailoring interest rates, and implementing targeted risk mitigation strategies.